LAST UPDATED: 15 November 2018

-‘Chick disposal’ is something the egg industry doesn’t like to talk about.
+'Chick disposal' is something the egg industry doesn’t like to talk about.
 And is it any wonder?
-It’s hard to imagine eggs selling like hotcakes if carton packaging included pictures like this:
+It’s hard to imagine eggs selling like hotcakes if carton packaging was up front about this:

 It's the brutal reality of commercial egg production: millions of tiny male chicks ground up alive or suffocated every year because they don't lay eggs.
 These little guys aren't considered 'commercially viable' to be raised — afer all, they'll never lay eggs, and they're not suitable to be raised for meat.

 That half of all chicks born into the egg industry are male poses an enormous ethical issue — not to mention a potential public relations problem for the the egg industry.
 But finally, there may be hope on the horizon that this brutal practice could come to an end.

 Scientists and animal rights campaigners have teamed up in Germany to come up with an alternative option to the mass-slaughter of the 45 million male chicks born into the country's egg industry each year.
 A company called Seleggt has developed technology that will determine the sex of each fertilised egg before the chick inside develops — enabling the removal of all male-identified eggs from the hatchery, and leaving only the female eggs to hatch.